PipeWire/pipewire/doc/dox/config/pipewire-client.conf.5.md

 a possible target.

 @PAR@ client.conf  target.object = <node.name|object.serial>
-Where the node should link to ths can be a node.name or an object.serial.
+Where the node should link to, this can be a node.name or an object.serial.

 @PAR@ client.conf  node.dont-reconnect = false
 \parblock